adimo20/fp_socss2025/README.md

 1. Code-Review - Remove code that is not 100% nessecary.
 2. Test-LLM as a Judge - combined with fewshot finetuning.
 3. Collect and evaluate data that has run through the whole process.
 4. Prompt-Engeneering - using a Second-LLM for generating prompts, to cut out human bias in prompt generation.
+5. Schedule a meeting with expert - (e.g. Nicole Schwitter - see literatur below) - to gain expert knowledge on what to report and how to present results from our research - (maybe also regarding a possible publication)

 # Literatur
 Folgende Literatur könnte im Kontext dieses Repos interessant sein: